davidbhatt/OpenFoam_Tutorials/README.md

-This folder consists of extra openfoam tutorials especially on newer topics like edge flames,triple flames etc... to run them : follow the instruction inside readme file inside the folder
+This folder consists of extra openfoam tutorials especially on newer topics like edge flames,triple flames etc... to run them : follow the instruction in readme file inside the folder